Basic Key-Value Operations in Redis

 Setting Key Expiration

-In this step, we'll learn how to set an expiration time for a key in Redis using the EXPIRE command.
+In this step, we'll learn how to set an expiration time for a key in Redis using both the EXPIRE command and the SET command with the EX parameter.
 This is useful for automatically removing data after a certain period, such as session data or temporary caches.

 1. Connect to Redis: